Blind Art Lovers Make The Most Of Museum Visits With 'InSight' Tours

 This was visitor Cheryl Young's second American InSight tour.
 She was born sighted, so she has color memory.
 "This experience ... brought back another piece of my life that I haven't been able to explore since my vision loss," she says.

-Twice a month, the Smithsonian's American Art Museum helps blind and low-vision visitors to see art in their minds' eyes — and prove that there are many ways to experience a work of art.
+Twice a month, the Smithsonian's American Art Museum helps blind and low-vision visitors to see art in their minds' eyes — and demonstrate that there are many ways to experience a work of art.